 The Eleuthera land bridge, also known as the Glass Window Bridge, is a natural limestone arch that spans across Queen's Highway, connecting the northern and southern parts of Eleuthera Island in the Bahamas.
 The bridge provides a striking visual contrast between the dark blue waters of the Atlantic Ocean on one side and the calm turquoise waters of the Exuma Sound on the other.

-Yacht Charter Day 7 – Back to Nassau
+Day 7 – Back to Nassau

 The sail back to Nassau is the longest and can take about 6 hours.
-But thankfully there’s respite at the end as saying goodbye to the Bahamas and getting ready for your trip back home will be easier.
+But thankfully, there’s respite at the end as saying goodbye to the Bahamas and getting ready for your trip back home will be easier.
 The sail itself will be enthralling as you can sit back and enjoy the scenic beauty of the Bahamas archipelago at a meandering pace.

 We recommend spending a few hours post anchor on the island and exploring local delicacies and concoctions.
 By sundown, head to the airport in a taxi.